 Marital property is any asset acquired during your marriage from marital labor or marital income, usually up to the date of the filing of the divorce.
 This includes, but is not limited to: houses, land, businesses, retirement accounts, stocks and stock options, bonds, notes receivable, assets held in trusts or partnerships, airplanes, boats, cars, investments, the contents of your home, gifts from or to your spouse, jewelry, collections, etc.

-Whether your name is on the title of the property is not the measure of whether an asset is marital but it may be relevant in determining whether a non-marital asset has become marital in nature.
+Whether your name is on the title of the property is not the measure of whether an asset is marital for purposes of property division.
+But it may be relevant in determining whether a non-marital asset has become marital in nature.